Murder of Lesley Molseed: Attacks

-In March 1981, Kiszko was again punched in the face by a prisoner in an unprovoked attack whilst in the prison yard, but this time Kiszko retaliated and fought back.
-Blows were exchanged and a fight broke out.
-The two had to be separated by guards.
-Both men were given a loss of privileges for twenty-eight days.
-On each occasion, the attacks on Kiszko earned him absolutely no sympathy, from either other prisoners or guards, because of the crime for which he had been jailed.
-Kiszko was not physically attacked or threatened again during his remaining eleven years in prison.
-During much of that time, he was in the hospital wing of prisons.
-When he was not, he was placed among less violent offenders.
+In March 1981, Kiszko was again punched in the face by a prisoner in an unprovoked attack while in the prison yard, but this time Kiszko retaliated.
+Blows were exchanged and the two had to be separated by guards.
+Both men were given a loss of privileges for 28 days.
+On each occasion, the attacks on Kiszko earned him no sympathy from prisoners or guards because of the crime for which he had been jailed.

 Mental illness

 In July 1979, the Inland Revenue finally wrote to Kiszko to inform him he had been sacked.
-From late 1979 onwards, he developed signs of schizophrenia and began to have delusions (one being that he was the victim of a plot to incarcerate an innocent tax-office employee so the effects of imprisonment would be tested on him).
+From late 1979 onwards, he developed signs of schizophrenia and began to have delusions, one for example being that he was the victim of a plot to incarcerate an innocent tax office employee so the effects of imprisonment would be tested on him.
 In January 1980, he said that coded messages on BBC Radio 2's Jimmy Young Show were being sent to him.
 In 1982, he claimed that his parents had a tape recorder hidden in the kitchen and made him sing after turning it on, later selling the songs to Barry Manilow to make money out of his talent.
 Throughout the 1980s, Kiszko's claims of innocence were either labelled as symptoms of his schizophrenic delusions or attributed to his being in a state of denial.
-One forensic psychiatrist made a note of Kiszko having 'delusions of innocence'.
+One forensic psychiatrist made a note of Kiszko having "delusions of innocence".